WORKSHOPS

 May, 2020

-Responding to the 2020 lockdown, the Neurocultures Collective compiled a series of Creative Home-Kits which were mailed out to participants.
-They featured materials and instructions designed to guide creative neurodivergent thinkers to create home-made short films and artworks.
+Responding to the 2020 lockdown, a series of Creative Home Kits were mailed out to workshop participants and potential Neurocultures Collective members.
+These kits featured materials and instructions designed to guide creative neurodivergent thinkers to generate artworks at home.

 Representations of Autism Online Survey